Los Angeles Chargers vs. Philadelphia Eagles NFL Week 9 Odds, Plays and Insights for November 7, 2021

 - Philadelphia has played eight games, with four wins against the spread.

-- This season, the Eagles have an against-the-spread record of 3-4 in their seven games as an underdog of 2 points or more.
+- This year, the Eagles have an ATS record of 3-4 in their seven games as an underdog of 2.5 points or more.

-- Philadelphia's games this season have gone over the point total in 50% of its opportunities (four times in eight games with a set point total).
+- Philadelphia's games this year have gone over the point total four times in eight opportunities (50%).

-- Philadelphia is 2-1 against the spread and 2-1 overall in games when it puts up more than 25.3 points.
+- Philadelphia is 2-1 against the spread and 2-1 overall in games when it records more than 25.3 points.

-- In games that Philadelphia piles up more than 362.6 yards, the team is 1-2 against the spread and 1-2 overall.
+- When Philadelphia amasses more than 362.6 yards, the team is 1-2 against the spread and 1-2 overall.

-- The Eagles have turned the ball over seven times, three fewer times than the Chargers have forced turnovers (10).
+- This year the Eagles have seven turnovers, three fewer than the Chargers have takeaways (10).

 Home and road insights

-- Philadelphia has one win against the spread, and is 0-3 overall, at home this season.
+- At home this year, Philadelphia has one win against the spread and is 0-3 overall.

-- Philadelphia has hit the over once in three home games this year.
+- This year, in three home games, Philadelphia has gone over the total once.

-- The average point total in Eagles home games this season is 51.7 points, 1.7 more than this contest's over/under (50).
+- The average point total in Eagles home games this season is 51.7 points, 1.7 more than this matchup's over/under (50).

-- Away from home, Los Angeles has two wins against the spread and is 2-1 overall.
+- Los Angeles is 2-1 overall, with two wins against the spread, on the road.

-- This season, in three away games, Los Angeles has not hit the over once.
+- In three away games this year, Los Angeles has not hit the over.

 Powered by Data Skrive.